gsemet/dopplerr/README.rst

 -  ``-v /path/to/series:/tv`` - location of TV library on disk
 -  ``-e PGID=1000`` - for GroupID.
 See below for explanation
 -  ``-e PUID=100`` - for UserID.
 See below for explanation
+-  ``-v /etc/localtime`` - for timezone information - see Localtime for
+   important information
+-  ``-e TZ``- for timezone information, Europe/London - see Localtime for important information
 -  ``-e DOPPLERR_SUBLIMINAL_LANGUAGES=fra,eng`` - set wanted subtitles
    languages (mandatory)
 -  ``-e DOPPLERR_GENERAL_VERBOSE=1`` - set verbosity.
 1=verbose,